ibm-cloud-docs/cloud-object-storage/hmac/presigned-urls.md

 $ aws --endpoint-url=https://{endpoint} s3 presign s3://bucket-1/new-file --expires-in 600
 ```

-It is also possible to construct them programatically.
+It is also possible to construct them programmatically.
 Here are examples for basic `PUT` and `GET` operations written in Python.

 ## Create a presigned URL to download an object